Xellos1010/Unity4GUISystem/README.md

 # Unity4GUISystem

-This system is for archivinf purposes.
+This system is for archiving purposes.
 If you use any files from this repository they are as is.